One of your clients will suffer a serious data breach this year. Use these tips to help them prepare.

 - Communicate with the team.
 Provide the team with the written plan and have regular communication.
 Update team members with industry developments, emerging case law, and breach response trends.

 - Negotiate now.
 Have master service agreements in place with your key vendors, (breach response notification specialists, call centers, credit reporting agencies, etc.).
-Negotiate pricing (and especially indemnification language!) now…not in the heat of the moment during a data breach.
+Negotiate to price (and especially indemnification language!) now…not in the heat of the moment during a data breach.

 - Time is not your friend.
 If your client suffers a breach, move fast to respond with your investigation, forensics, and notifications.
 Companies that delay will pay more, particularly for fines, litigation, and settlements.
 As you know, some regulatory reporting “triggers” are time-sensitive, and the clock typically starts ticking once your client is reasonably aware of a breach.